 KCA has sponsored more kidney cancer research projects than any organization of its size in the world.

-“We partner with the Conquer Cancer Foundation to award an annual Young Investigator Award because of the expertise resident in the organization, because of the difference in scale—we knew that they would receive more and better-quality proposals—and because of the efficiency of the process, which relieves our small organization of the financial and logistic burden of reviewing proposals,” says Bill Bro, KCA chief executive officer, a 23 year kidney cancer survivor.
+“We partnered with CCF to award an annual YIA because of the expertise resident in the organization, because of the difference in scale—we knew that they would receive more and better-quality proposals—and because of the efficiency of the process, which relieves our small organization of the financial and logistic burden of reviewing proposals,” said Bill Bro, KCA Chief Executive Officer.
 “We’re very pleased with our collaboration.
 It’s an extremely effective synergy.”

 Each year, more than 60,000 people in the United States are diagnosed with kidney cancer, and more than 13,000 people lose their battle with this disease.
 Kidney cancer is the sixth most common cancer for men and the eighth most common cancer for women.